OWASP/www-chapter-hyderabad/index.md

 ### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Hyderabad Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Hyderabad Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail: [Hyderabad Leaders](mailto:hyderabad-leaders@owasp.org)

-`raj.shalem@owasp.org`